-The Meeting will be held in a virtual-only format via live video webcast.
+• The Meeting will be held in a virtual-only format via live video webcast.
 You will not be able to attend the Meeting in person.
 You will be able to attend the Meeting, as well as vote, if necessary, and submit your questions, during the live video webcast.
-To participate, you must reserve your spot by registering online at https://forms.digicast.ca/form-61210/robex-2023, by 5:00 p.m.
-(Eastern Time) on Thursday June 22, 2023, at the latest.
-On the day of the Meeting, you will be able to sign in by clicking on the live video webcast link and by entering the access code that will have been emailed to you on Tuesday June 27, 2023.
+To participate, you must reserve your spot by registering online at https://forms.digicast.ca/form-74047/robex-2024, by 5:00 p.m.
+(Eastern Daylight Time) on Friday, June 21, 2024, at the latest.
+On the day of the Meeting, you will be able to participate by using the live video webcast link that will have been emailed to you on Wednesday, June 26, 2024.
 The webcast will become available 15 minutes prior to the start of the Meeting.
 If you encounter any difficulties accessing the virtual Meeting during the sign-in process or during the Meeting, please call the technical support number that will be posted on the virtual Meeting login page.